-Not free but I’d be remiss to mention: you don’t have to go into the Magic Kingdom to get Dole Whip!
+Not free but I’d be remiss to mention: You don’t have to go into the Magic Kingdom to get Dole Whip!
 Pineapple Lanai at the back of the Polynesian resort lets you get your fix without shelling out for a ticket.
-Or you can make it at home thanks to Traveling Mom Jenn.
+Or you can make this yummy treat at home using this Dole Whip recipe.

 Looking for a different kind of break?
 Free Camp Dolphin visits are available if you go to the Dolphin’s Mandara Spa, too.

-If you’re headed to the mouse house, Traveling Mom recommends Parksavers for discounted tickets.
-Use Traveling Mom exclusive code TM2 for an extra $2 off per ticket.
+If you’re headed to the mouse house, Traveling Mom recommends Undercover Tourist for discounted tickets.